canonical-web-and-design/tutorials.ubuntu.com/tutorials/packaging/create-your-first-snap.md

 ## Overview
 Duration: 1:00

-`snapcraft` is our tool of choice to build snaps.
+The `snapcraft` tool is the preferred way to build snaps.
 It reads a simple, declarative file and runs the build for us.
 We will get to play with snapcraft, see how easy it is to use and create our first snap along the way.

 ![IMAGE](https://assets.ubuntu.com/v1/074862f8-snaps-hero.png)